CogComp/today/README.md

 - Please follow the instructions and code in `GPT_today.ipynb`.

 ### Train Verifiers
 - We pre-trained the explanation sentence verifier.
-Download the entire directory `ptntime_explanation_verifier` from [Google Drive](https://drive.google.com/drive/folders/1FUYb4ZRTbjCnvqejLLg7TymKrOtGuZqR?usp=sharing) and put it under `model/ptntime_explanation_verifier/`.
+Download the entire directory [`ptntime_explanation_verifier`](http://cogcomp.org/models/today_models/ptntime_explanation_verifier.zip) and put it under `model/ptntime_explanation_verifier/`.

 - To train the general and additional sentence verifiers, use `sh train_ptntime_verifier.sh`.